 Chassis no. 1219.
 Serial no. 531.
 Another early "100W amplifier", ie. without a brimistor (note the absence of holes in the chassis for the standoffs).
 Evidently close in terms of components and arrangement to the amps above - note for instance the choke, and the large grey/blue Radio Spares paper capacitor across the power tagboard on the underside of the chassis, which has been treated (zinc passivated), a practice later dropped.

 Three matching yellow-print Mullard EL34s came with the amp, all XF2s - the latest date code is B5E5 - last week of May 1965.
 The code of the non-matching GE valve is B5h6 - August 1965, which probably indicates that an EL34 blew fairly early on and was replaced in late '65.
 Date codes of the original capacitors that remain are VK and WD, respectively December 1964 and April 1965.
-The amp probably left the factory in June of that year.
+The amp probably left the factory in June/July of that year.

 Serial number 553 - currently in the USA

 A paisley ensemble - serial no. 553 with one open-backed and one closed-backed Super Beatle cab.
 Chassis no. 1230.
 The amp has its original cover (without a VOX logo, as in the case of serial number 520).

 Serial number 570 - currently in the USA

 No pictures available at present: grey panel, existence reported on a VoxTalks thread.

 Serial number 584 - currently in the USA (collection: Andy Sandler)

 In the left hand picture, serial number 584 sitting on a 2 x 15" bass cab.
 Second from left, with its original 4 x 12 cab - a fine thing.
 Second from right, a back view, showing inputs and white warning plaque.
 Far right, AC100 number 854, also with its original 4 x 12" cab.

 Serial number 587 - currently in the USA